Quim (footballer, born 1959)

-Joaquim Carvalho de Azevedo (born 23 August 1959), commonly known as Quim, is a Portuguese former footballer who played as a defensive midfielder.
+Joaquim Carvalho de Azevedo (born 23 August 1959), commonly known as Quim, is a Portuguese former professional footballer who played as a defensive midfielder.

 Club career

 In a 16-year professional career, Vila do Conde-born Quim played for four clubs.
 He started out at Rio Ave F.C. in his hometown, achieving two Primeira Liga promotions with them during his six-year spell, following which he signed for FC Porto aged 25.

 Quim was only regularly used in two of his five seasons with Porto, helping to the conquest of three leagues, one Taça de Portugal and two Supertaça Cândido de Oliveira.
 He played the first 45 minutes of the 1986–87 European Cup final as the team came from behind to win 2–1 against FC Bayern Munich for their first triumph in the European Cup.
 Again from the bench, he appeared in that year's Intercontinental Cup, won against Peñarol in extra time, and also took the field in the first leg of the 1987 European Super Cup aggregate victory over AFC Ajax.

 For the 1989–90 campaign, Quim joined lowly F.C.
 Tirsense, contributing 2,500 minutes as the northerners achieved their best-ever classification in the top flight (ninth), after which he spent two years with S.C.
 Farense also at that level.
 He then returned to his first club Rio Ave for a couple of Segunda Liga seasons, retiring from the game at 34.

 Quim coached several teams in the 90s/2000s, never in higher than the Portuguese third tier.